Eurydia/practice-clean-programming-language/src/pages/index.md

 **Class context**

-Class context ensures that oeprations are defined on a generic type.
+Class context ensures that operations are defined on a generic type.

 It has the following syntax.